UK

 A total of 1,161 interviews were conducted online among adults living in Great Britain between 6th and 10th August 2020.
 All interviews were conducted as online self-completion.
 The Kantar online access panel was the main sample source.

 The data was weighted to match population totals for age, gender, 2019 General Election voting patterns, 2016 EU referendum voting patterns, education, region, and likelihood to vote in the next General Election.
-Any use of this research must cite Kantar as the source.
+Any use of this research must cite Kantar Public as the source.

 This Britain Barometer was issued under our former global brand name: Kantar Public.